findonflow/find/README.md

-# FIND - Flow identity Name Directory
+# FIND - Flow Integrated Name Directory

-Flow does not have any equivalent to ENS or any way to lookup a user by a tag/alias/nick.
+Flow does not have any equivalent to ENS or any way to lookup a user by a name/alias/nick.

 FIND is here to solve that issue.